android-soft-uni/2019-android-development/README.md

 ## Project

-Full-scale Android application, combining a lot of the course material
+Full-scale Android application, combining a lot of the course material.
+The students can choose from two predetermined projects or create their own project.
+Description is [here] (https://github.com/android-soft-uni/2019-android-development/tree/master/Evaluations/Project)
+The choice has to be made [here](https://forms.gle/6jarZNGvuhouEsiy5) until 23rd of June.
+The projects have to be uploaded to GitHub no later than 4rd of July and the link to be added in the SoftUni system.
+The project defense is on 7th of July.
+Schedule will be posted on the 5th of July.
+Online defense is possible.

 ## Slack